A Single Act of Kindness

-Three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that has allowed us to prepare and deliver millions of meals for thousands of clients and their family members.
+Three decades later, our operation has grown into an organization with a state-of-the-art facilities in Minneapolis and St. Paul, which has allowed us to prepare and deliver millions of meals for thousands of clients and their loved ones.
 We have also since opened our arms wider to include more qualifying illnesses, such as cancer, MS, ALS, ESRD, CHF, COPD, and more.

 Take a deeper dive into Open Arms’ history by exploring the slideshows and watching the heartwarming 30-minute documentary below.

 I’ll do this forever.
 And it’s all because of Bill Rowe.

 In 1986, The Oprah Winfrey Show made its national debut, gas was just 89¢ a gallon, and the World Wide Web wouldn’t be invented for another three years.
 Most importantly, 1986 was the year when Open Arms served its first meal.
 Browse through the slideshows below to see all the incredible things we’ve accomplished together for over three decades.

 Open Arms: The Film